Acadia History

 Acadia completes its initial public offering (IPO) and begins trading on the NASDAQ Stock Market under the symbol “ACAD.”

-Company rebrands as Acadia Pharmaceuticals Inc., inspired by Acadia National Park, and relocates its headquarters from Vermont to San Diego, California, while establishing a medicinal chemistry research center in Copenhagen, Denmark.
+Company rebrands as Acadia Pharmaceuticals Inc., inspired by Acadia National Park, and relocates its headquarters from Vermont to San Diego, California.

-Acadia Pharmaceuticals is founded (as Receptor Technologies) by Mark Brann, Ph.D., in Vermont.
+Acadia Pharmaceuticals was founded (as Receptor Technologies) by University of Vermont professor, Mark Brann, Ph.D.